College & Career Class Lesson Summary, July 7, 2019

 Sword of the Spirit

 Some might conclude that this is an offensive weapon only, but it would only be if used offensively.
-Once can arm themselves with a gun and only use it when defending themselves.
+However, one can arm themselves with a gun and only use it when defending themselves.
+The gun is not, by necessity, a weapon of offense.
 Therefore, this piece can serve both offensive and defensive purposes.
 The sword of the Spirit is called the Word of God.
 We have discussed this before on this site, but the Word of God is Jesus Christ Himself.
 The scriptures are very clear that Word of God is one of the names of Christ.
 The scriptures were inspired of God to be the record of how He brought mankind into existence and then how He rescued them through Christ.
 But, Paul is not talking about thumping the Bible here as the sword of the Spirit.
 This is holding to the message of God, Jesus Christ.
 From an offensive perspective, the Spirit will use the message of God to accomplish His purpose.
 This corresponds with having our shoes shod with the preparation of the gospel of peace.
 As the Prince of Peace came into this world and through the death of Himself, He broke down the middle wall of partition between the peoples of the earth, and thereby making peace (Ephesians 2:14-15).
 As Jesus Christ came into the world and defeated the powers of darkness, we are to be prepared with this gospel to rescue others out of their clutches.
 Jesus Christ does the justifying of those of faith, but by our sharing of the gospel of peace, (Jesus Christ, the Word of God), the Spirit can go on the offensive to draw back those whom Satan has taken captive at his will.

 Our spiritual fight, as we wrestle not with flesh and blood, is a fight of truth, righteousness, faith and salvation.
 Yet, are we to simply show up to the front lines?
 Is simply putting on this armor enough to prepare us for spiritual warfare?